MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-generative-ai-search.md

 The capability was evaluated over custom datasets for offensive and malicious prompts and responses, through both automated and dedicated manual sessions designed to expand the test suite.

-## What are the limitations of natural language to form?
-How can users minimize the impact of the natural language to form limitations when using the system?
+## What are the limitations of this feature?
+How can users minimize the impact of the copilot limitations when using the system?

 - The feature provides summarized responses from only unstructured data used on the website, such as content stored as multiline columns or files in Dataverse.
 The keyword-based result includes both structured and unstructured content.
 - This feature supports only English language.